A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Mechanisms for Decentralized Scheduling

 \section{Mechanisms for Decentralized Scheduling}

-We concluded Sec.~\ref{secMslot} by providing a mechanism by which a node can keep track of the backlog of every other node the last time the latter was allowed to transmit.
-Prop.~\ref{propNonIdlingAndExhOpt}, shows that delay optimal policies with a \emph{centralized} scheduler are non-idling and exhaustive in nature.
-Motivated by this result we will propose (in Sec.~\ref{secProtocolDesign}) a \emph{decentralized} protocol that switches to a new queue only when the current one is empty.
-This immediately obviates the need to know anything more than the empty-nonempty status of the queues.
-In this section, we describe mechanisms by which this information can be obtained by the nodes in the system \emph{without} any explicit exchange of information.

-\emph{Transmission sensing:} We assume that all nodes transmit at the same fixed power, and the maximum internode distance is such that every other node can sense the power from a transmitting node.
+In this section, we describe mechanisms by which transmission and lack of transmission in a slot, by the incumbent node can be inferred by all other nodes in the system, \emph{without any explicit exchange} of information.
+The lack of transmission by the incumbent node is the trigger for switching to another incumbent. \\ \textbf{Transmission sensing:} We assume that all nodes transmit at the same fixed power, and the maximum internode distance is such that every other node can sense the power from a transmitting node.
 Suppose a node has been scheduled to transmit in a slot.
-Then, whether or not the node actually transmits can be determined by the other nodes by averaging the received power over a small interval, akin to the \emph{CCA mechanism} \cite{kinney01cca-method-wpan-working-group}.
+Then, whether or not the node actually transmits can be determined by the other nodes by averaging the received power over a small interval, akin to the \emph{CCA mechanism} (Clear Channel Assessment) \cite{kinney01cca-method-wpan-working-group}.
 For reliable assessment, the slot will need to be of a certain length, and the distance between the nodes will need to be limited.
-Let such an activity sensing slot be called a \emph{minislot} (Fig.~\ref{figMinislotStructure}) \cite{rhee08zmac}.
+Let such an activity sensing slot be called a \emph{minislot} (Fig.~\ref{figMinislotStructure}).
+See Sec.~\ref{secFrameStructureTimeSlotsAndMinislots} for further details.